-Amy Klobuchar joins 2020 Democratic field, promising to win back Midwest voters from Trump
+Amy Klobuchar joins 2020 Democratic field, promising to win back Midwest voters from Trump in snowy speech

 Sen. Amy Klobuchar, D-Minn., became the latest Democrat to throw her hat in the ring for the 2020 presidential race – announcing on Sunday her candidacy during a speech in Minneapolis’ frigid and snowy Boom Island Park.